Joan Hendriks: Published works

 In Aunty Joan Goes to Venice, Hendriks discusses Australian Indigenous identity and faith to commemorate NAIDOC Week 2009 on ABC1.

 Hendriks is also featured in episode 5 of Coast Australia: Gold Coast to Sunshine Coast which was published on the Australian History Channel in 2013.

 Hendriks has also responded to Ronald Wilson’s Reconciliation: the key to the future, which was first published in 1997.

+Hendriks died on 26 January 2020 at the age of 83–84.

 Honours, decorations, awards and distinctions

 Hendriks has received many awards and distinctions throughout her life so far.